Georgia State Defense Force: History

-The Georgia State Defense Force's rich heritage dates back to England.
-Under the direction of General James Oglethorpe, Sergeants of the Guard trained future colonists in militia tactics.
-As settlers began arriving in Georgia around 1733, many became members of General James Oglethorpe's militia and were called upon during the Battle of Bloody Marsh in 1742 to help repel the Spanish invasion of Georgia.
-These militia forces later joined General George Washington in the fight for American Independence.
+The Georgia State Defense Force's heritage dates back to England.
+Under the direction of General James Oglethorpe, Sergeants of the Guard trained future colonists in military tactics.
+As settlers began arriving in Georgia around 1733, many became members of General James Oglethorpe's command and were called upon during the Battle of Bloody Marsh in 1742 to help repel the Spanish invasion of Georgia.
+These forces later joined General George Washington in the fight for American Independence.

+In 1779, forces in Georgia aligned with the patriots fought in the Battle of Kettle Creek where they decisively defeated the loyalist militia who were on their way to British-controlled Augusta.

+In 1836, Georgia sent a battalion of men to aid the Texas' freedom fighters in their fight against Mexican forces during the Texas Revolution.

-The volunteer militia remained in continuous service throughout the 18th and 19th centuries.
-During this time, the militia participated in Indian wars against the Creeks, Cherokees, and Choctaws, and, with the outbreak of the American Civil War, Georgia responded with over 100 volunteer regiments, battalions, and batteries.
+The volunteers remained in continuous service throughout the 18th and 19th centuries.
+During this time, they participated in Indian wars against the Creeks, Cherokees, and Choctaws, and, with the outbreak of the American Civil War, Georgia responded with over 100 volunteer regiments, battalions, and batteries.
 The portion that remained at home helped to defend Atlanta and Macon, shadowed by the Union advance in 1864.
 This volunteer commitment was second only in number to the Commonwealth of Virginia.

 In 1917, following passage of the National Defense Act of 1916, the National Guard could be called into federal service.
-As a result, Georgia law organized the militia into three classes: the National Guard, the naval militia, and the unorganized militia.
+As a result, Georgia law organized into three classes: the National Guard, the naval militia, and the unorganized militia.
 It further created a separate Home Guard, or State Constabulary, also subject to military law.
-After World War I, the militia was called to put down labor unrest at factories and mills across the state.
+After World War I, they were called upon to put down labor unrest at factories and mills across the state.

 In 1940, with the onset of World War II, Governor E.D.
 Rivers requested the American Legion to organize the Georgia State Defense Corps.
 The next year, in 1941, Colonel Ryburn Clay was appointed to head the State Defense Corps and it was activated and placed under the command of Brigadier General Omar Bradley, commanding officer at Ft.
 Benning, Georgia.
 Its name was shortly changed to the State Defense Corps of Georgia and then to the Georgia State Guard in 1942.
 During World War II, 35,000 volunteer members guarded war plants, critical communications facilities, utilities, reservoirs, and transportation facilities.
 Approximately 8,000 served at any given time with about 10,000 left at the end of the war.
 They were trained to repel an invasion that never came.
 Although not officially disbanded until 1951, the Georgia State Guard began its retirement in July 1946.